Genocs/genocs-library-docs/content/en/library/builder/index.md

 ## Options

-`name` - the service name.
+`name` - The service name.

-`service` - service name used TBW.
+`service` - Service name used TBW.

-`instance` - the service instance.
+`instance` - The service instance.

-`version` - service version.
+`version` - The service version.

-`displayBanner` - if true then the banner is shown into the console.
+`displayBanner` - If true then the banner is shown into the console.

-`displayVersion` - if true then the service version is shown into the console.
+`displayVersion` - If true then the service version is shown into the console.
 See `version` param.

 ## Settings